 Now, there are some situations where introducing some additional complexity makes sense.
 For example, it could be recoverable draws, because you need to help new reps ramp up.
-Or it could be commission splits, because deals are won in a collective manner.
+Or it could be commission splits, because some deals require team work.
 Or it could be claw backs, because you need to protect the company from cancellations.

 When Do Claw Backs Make Sense?

 Claw backs (sometimes also called “reversals”) gives reps the benefit of the doubt and allow them to be paid earlier.
 Typically, claw backs are used when you want to pre-pay commissions as soon as a deal has a high probability of closing.
-For example, you could decide to pay commissions immediately when a contract is signed (versus waiting for payment to be received from the customer).
+For example, you could decide to pay commissions immediately when a contract is signed (versus waiting for payment to be received from the customer – this could take months).

 In short, you haven’t received payment yet, but expect to do so, and want to reward reps immediately so that they can focus on other deals in the pipeline.
 By paying commissions before payment is received, you reduce the time window between a/ closing a deal and b/ receiving corresponding commissions.
-Making your reps wait for payment to be received could lead them to feel that commissions are “disconnected” from deals (due to multi-month delays receiving payment).
+Making your reps wait for payment to be received could lead them to feel that commissions are “disconnected” from deals (due to delays required to receive actual payment from customers).

-Now, you can’t afford to pay commissions for deals where customers cancel or fail to pay.
-You also want to make sure reps can’t game the system by prematurely declaring deals as “won”, when they know that payment may be a problem down the road.
+Now, you also can’t afford to pay commissions for deals where customers cancel or fail to pay!
+You also want to make sure reps can’t game the system by prematurely declaring deals as “won” when they know that payment may be a problem down the road.
 In short, you need some type of defensive counter-measure to handle failure to pay.
 Enter claw backs.

 How Not To Implement Claw Backs